Personal health budget (PHB)

 2. Who can access a PHB?

-In North East London, our PHB service for mental health recovery is available for people who meet the following eligibility criteria:
+In City and Hackney, our PHB service for mental health recovery is available for people who meet the following eligibility criteria:

-• Adults receiving support for their mental health from East London Foundation Trust (ELFT)
+• Adults receiving support for their mental health from East London Foundation Trust in City (ELFT).

 3. Making a case for a PHB

 A PHB request is submitted to Core Arts using the online referral form.
 On the referral form the clinician will provide details of the person’s mental health recovery goal and clearly describe how the PHB will help the person achieve their goal.
+A PHB Support plan will need to be submitted with the referral.
 The clinician should also provide details of other support options considered and why these were not suitable.

 4. What can’t be funded by a PHB